mxlllmr/Delfi-PQ_integration_testing/README.md

 ## Future changes and recommendations
 instead of connecting to the led can be used to verify the funcionality of another Delfi-PQ subsystem

-Using a better version of the EGSE software/Launchpad that are not as flawed and consume time to deal with
+Using better versions of the EGSE software and Launchpad that are not as flawed and do not require extra time